 Have regular tea parties together where everyone at the table must practice polite habits.
 During these events, model:

-• Saying please and thank you
+- Saying please and thank you

-• Keeping your elbows off the table
+- Keeping your elbows off the table

-• Using your napkin to wipe your face
+- Using your napkin to wipe your face

-• Not clinking your silverware
+- Not clinking your silverware

-24) Volunteering Together
+29) Volunteering Together

+Take your child’s experiences with community kindness a step further and do some volunteer work.
 Volunteering as a family develops empathy and compassion.
 It teaches your child the importance of giving back to the community.

-25) Talent Show
+30) Talent Show

 Organize a neighborhood talent show to help your child build confidence and learn how to appreciate and support the abilities of others.
 Encourage positive feedback and applause after each act.

-Tips For Teaching Social Skills
+Tips for Teaching Social Skills

 Social skills come naturally for some children, while others may need extra guidance and practice.
 Here are some tips for teaching social skills to your child.

-• Model good social skills: Children learn by example, so model appropriate social behaviors and interactions in your relationships.
+- Model good social skills: Children learn by example, so model appropriate social behaviors and interactions in your relationships.

-• Practice active listening: When your child is talking, listen.
+- Practice active listening: When your child is talking, listen.
 Show them what active listening looks like by making eye contact, nodding, and asking relevant questions.

-• Use role-play: Role-playing helps children practice social skills in a safe and controlled environment.
+- Use role-play: Role-playing helps children practice social skills in a safe and controlled environment.
 Act out different scenarios, such as starting a conversation with a new classmate or handling a conflict with a friend.

-• Encourage empathy: Discuss how others might feel in certain situations and how your actions can impact others.
+- Encourage empathy: Discuss how others might feel in certain situations and how your actions can impact others.

-• Offer specific praise: When your child demonstrates good social skills, provide specific praise to reinforce their behavior.
+- Offer specific praise: When your child demonstrates good social skills, provide specific praise to reinforce their behavior.
 For example, “I noticed how you shared your toys with your friend; that was very kind of you.”

-• Invite friends: Encourage your child to invite friends for playdates or activities.
+- Invite friends: Encourage your child to invite friends for playdates or activities.
 This allows them to practice these skills in a familiar, supervised environment.

-• Address any underlying issues: If your child struggles with certain social skills, it could be due to underlying problems such as anxiety or ADHD.
+- Address any underlying issues: If your child struggles with certain social skills, it could be due to underlying problems such as anxiety or ADHD.
 Discuss your concerns with their healthcare provider.

-Support Your Child’s Development With Begin
+Support Your Child’s Development with Begin

 These social skills activities for kids are just a few ways to support your child’s character development while encouraging fun and play.